nextcloud/documentation/admin_manual/installation/installation_source.rst

 enable SSL.

 .. note:: Self-signed certificates have their drawbacks - especially when you
-          plan to make your owncloud server publicly accessible.
+          plan to make your ownCloud server publicly accessible.
 You might want to consider getting a certificate signed by an official signing authority.
 If you're looking for a free certificate, you can consult e.g. this article: